Brazy4L/somemore/README.md

 ## Extra

-Most of the icons were created by me.

-This project uses Edge Functions.

 Standalone pages for Movies, TV Shows and People do not have proper error handling for `status: 404` response from TMDb API